 That is how I feel about the extraordinary milestones for mental health that we have to celebrate this week.
 They are true.
 And so are the many shards of glass.

 United for Global Mental Health Launched.
 Founded by Elisha London, a tireless champion for mental health, United for Global Mental Health officially launched this past week with the ambitious agenda of mobilizing and supporting organizations and individuals around the world to ensure that everyone, everywhere has someone to turn to who is trained to support them with their mental health needs.
-United for Global Mental Health was instrumental is hosting the special session at the United Nations that was a standing room only event.
+The special session hosted by United for Global Mental Health at the United Nations was a standing room only event.
 It has the audacious goal of raising millions of dollars to improve the lives of millions of individuals in need of greater mental health services.

 Wellcome Trust makes a big investment in mental health.
 The largest charitable foundation in the world after the Gates Foundation, Wellcome Trust has a laudable track record of addressing pressing public health issues, including advancing work on drug-resistant infections, vaccines, science education, among others.
 Just recently, Wellcome Trust announced that it was expanding its commitment to mental health.
 The aim is to “shape a new super-discipline of mental health science, in which scientists and clinicians work with a common purpose, using standardised measures and approaches.”
 Focusing on psychological treatments for anxiety and depression, and focusing on youth, this initiative has the potential to dramatically reduce the associated burden of these conditions which afflict over 615 million people worldwide.